Bring Medicare home!

 HOW ABOUT ACCOUNTABILITY TO PREVENT FRAUD?

-CMS could review of this industry study and feasibility of Medicare Advantage insurance companies extending coverage on a permanent basis would validate the dramatic savings and care during this period.
+CMS could review of this industry study and feasibility of Medicare Advantage insurance companies extending coverage would validate the dramatic savings and quality of care during this period.

 ACTIONS SPEAK LOUDER:

-With the pandemic recovery and budget crisis we face, our proposal deserves the support of and cosponsorship of HR 7442 by your U.S. Representative and two Senators.
+With the pandemic recovery and budget crisis we face, our proposal deserves the support of your U.S. Representative and two Senators.
 E-mail them on their websites' contact page.

 U.S. House of Representatives: house.gov